NATURALISTIC OBSERVATIONS

 3. :Scenario: A company wants to assess how different office layouts affect employee productivity and interaction.

-Question: Should the observation be covert or overt, and why do you choose?
-Consider the Hawthorne effect and ethical implications of monitoring employees without their knowledge.
+Question: Should the observation be covert or overt, and why did you choose?
+Consider the Hawthorne effect and the ethical implications of monitoring employees without their knowledge.

 4. :Scenario: Sociologists are interested in studying social behaviours and interactions in city centre nightlife environments.